Ranoidea

 The Ranoidea are a superfamily of frogs in the order Anura.
 Members of this superfamily are characterised by having the pectoral girdle fused into a single complex unit, having no ribs, and using an axillary grip during amplexus.
 The larvae have a single spiracle on the left side and complex mouthparts, or in some species, undergo direct development.
 The taxonomy of these families has been under heavy debate for many years.
 In recent studies, molecular data has been used to better identify the phylogentic relationships of these frogs, rearranging and introducing new subfamilies to better distinguish between large groups of frogs (Glaw, Vences, 2001).

-This superfamily contains seventeen different families, each containing at least 2 species (some contain over 300 different species).
-(See figure 1).
+The Rainodea superfamily is a large group of frogs from the anura order, with 17 subfamilies.
+Some of these subfamilies are made up of over 300+ species.
+Most of the frogs belonging to this group are listed under the least concern section of the IUCN red list.
+However, there is a significant percentage of these frogs listed as data deficient, endangered, or critically endangered.
+Like most other amphibians, the frogs listed in this group can be particularly vulnerable to environmental change.
+Some of the largest threats to the frogs in this group include housing and urban development, farming, illegal trade, mining, etc.